ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 ## Energy Geometric Mean

 This section describes the normalized energy geometric mean for all application categories.
-It is purely informative and provides a high-level understanding of the overall power consumption scores across all JVMs.
+It is purely informative and provides a high-level understanding of the overall energy consumption scores across all JVMs.

 No. | JVM                 | Arcitecture | Normalized Energy Geometric Mean | Unit
 ----|---------------------|-------------|----------------------------------|--------